bugladen/NadekoBot/commandlist.md

 `~liststreams`, `~ls`  |  Lists all streams you are following on this server. |  ~ls `~convert`  |  Convert quantities from>to.
 Like `~convert m>km 1000` `~convertlist`  |  List of the convertable dimensions and currencies.
-`~we`  |  Shows weather data for a specified city and a country BOTH ARE REQUIRED.
-Weather api is very random if you make a mistake.
+`~we`  |  Shows weather data for a specified city and a country.
+BOTH ARE REQUIRED.
+Use country abbrevations. |  ~we Moscow RF
 `~yt`  |  Searches youtubes and shows the first result `~ani`, `~anime`, `~aq`  |  Queries anilist for an anime and shows the first result.
 `~imdb`  |  Queries imdb for movies or series, show first result.